restarone/comfortable-mexican-sofa-docs/Installation-and-Quick-Start-Guide.md

 ### Installation
-Add gem definition to your Rails project's Gemfile:
+Add the gem definition to your Rails project's Gemfile:

     gem 'comfortable_mexican_sofa'